pendulum-project/ntpd-rs/docs/guide/migrating-ntpsec.md

 accumulated-step-panic-threshold = "inf"
 ```

 ntpsec and ntpd-rs use different algorithms for synchronizing the time.
 This means that options for tuning filtering of the time differ significantly, and we cannot offer precise guidance on how to translate the ntpsec parameters to values for ntpd-rs.
-When migrating a configuration that tunes ntpd's algorithm, one should take the intent of the tuning and use that as guidance when choosing which of ntpd-rs's [time synchronization options](../man/ntp.toml.5.md#synchronization) to change.
+When migrating a configuration that tunes ntpsec's algorithm, one should take the intent of the tuning and use that as guidance when choosing which of ntpd-rs's [time synchronization options](../man/ntp.toml.5.md#synchronization) to change.

 ## Server Configuration & Access Control

-The [`restrict` command](https://www.ntp.org/documentation/4.2.8-series/accopt/) is used in ntpd to deny requests from a client.
-In ntpd this is a global setting.
+The `restrict` command is used in ntpsec to deny requests from a client.
+In ntpsec this is a global setting.
 A flag configures what happens with connections from this client.
 For instance, `ignore` will silently ignore the request, while `kod` sends a response to the client that notifies it that its request is denied.

 This logic is expressed differently in ntpd-rs.
 A specific server can be configured to have a `denylist` and an `allowlist`.
 ```